mgnfy-view/caster/docs/src/src/CasterNft.sol/contract.CasterNft.md

 ### mint

-Mints a unique voting id (nft) to a user with a specific number of votes.
+Mints a unique voting id (Nft) to a user with a specific number of votes.

 ```solidity